oneils/sql-demo/PostgreSQL/partitioning/README.md

 * creates `fillinvehicle_distributed` function which can be used for inserted randomly generated data into `vehicle_master` table

 ## How to use
-Just run the script using any suitable approach(e.g. using psql or any database managment tool)
+Just run the script using any suitable approach(e.g. using psql or any database management tool)

 After executing this script all mentioned above tables, functions and trigger will be created.